yanir75/Java-Weighted-Graphs/README.md

 <img align="left" width="75%" src="https://github.com/netanellevine/Weighted_Graph_Algorithms/blob/main/ReadMePics/44.png">
-<br>In case the user entered an invalid input, he will get a popup window about this problem and this will also be written in the log.<br>
+<br>In case the user entered an invalid input, he will get a popup window mentioning what is the problem, and this will also be written in the log.<br>

 **There are 2 types of wrong inputs:**
 1. No input at all or String of chars, something that is not an Integer.<br>